rust-lang/book/nostarch/chapter09.md

 to get an iterator of its characters.
 We’re interested in the last character in this first line, so we call `last` to return the last item in the iterator.
-This is an `Option` because it’s possible that the first line is the empty string, for example if `text` starts with a blank line but has characters on other lines, as in `"\nhi"`.
+This is an `Option` because it’s possible that the first line is the empty string; for example, if `text` starts with a blank line but has characters on other lines, as in `"\nhi"`.
 However, if there is a last character on the first line, it will be returned in the `Some` variant.
 The `?` operator in the middle gives us a concise way to express this logic, allowing us to implement the